cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.go.md

 Configure whether downloading enabled or not.

-When absent, downloading is enabled.
+When set with "remote_only", downloads are only available for viewing.
 Only applies when `version == "v2"`.
-Available values: "enabled", "disabled".
+Available values: "enabled", "disabled", "remote_only".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/zero_trust_gateway_policy#download ZeroTrustGatewayPolicy#download}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/resources/zero_trust_gateway_policy#download ZeroTrustGatewayPolicy#download}

 ---